splunk/fluent-plugin-splunk-hec/README.md

 Defines which formatter to use.

+### Net::HTTP::Persistent parameters (optional)

+The following parameters can be used for tuning HTTP connections

+#### idle_timeout (integer)

+The default is 5 seconds.
+If a connection has not been used for this number of seconds it will automatically be reset upon the next use to avoid attempting to send to a closed connection; nil means no timeout.

+#### read_timeout (integer)

+The default is nil.
+The amount of time allowed between reading two chunks from the socket.

+#### open_timeout (integer)

+The default is nil.
+The amount of time to wait for a connection to be opened.

 ### SSL parameters

 There are quite some parameters you can use to configure SSL (for HTTPS protocol).